Trolleybuses in Valparaíso

 In 1991–1992 the system acquired several secondhand trolleybuses from four Swiss cities.
 Even these vehicles, already old at the time of acquisition, became historic in their continued service after some 45–50 years or more, with 1959-built ex-Zürich number 105 being the oldest articulated trolleybus of any make still in service on any trolleybus system worldwide for almost 20 years until its retirement in May 2015.
-In the late 2010s, a new group of secondhand Swiss trolleybuses, 18 1989-built NAWs from the Lucerne trolleybus system, replaced all of the older Swiss vehicles, and now make up more than half of the fleet, with vintage Pullman-Standard trolleybuses continuing to make up the remainder.
+In the mid-2010s, a new group of secondhand Swiss trolleybuses, 18 1989-built NAWs from the Lucerne trolleybus system, began to arrive and by 2019 had replaced all of the older Swiss vehicles.
+By 2023, they made up the entire fleet, replacing the last of the vintage Pullman-Standard trolleybuses.

 The Valparaíso trolleybus system has become one of the icons of the city, considered an important part of its cultural heritage.
 Many porteños – as residents of this port city commonly call themselves – are fond of their city's distinctive and historic trolleybus service and have spoken up in its defense when the system has come under threat of closure.
 The private operating company receives no government subsidy, and at times it has struggled financially, putting the system in danger of being closed.
 One such occasion, the company's announcement in May 2007 of imminent closure plans, brought an outcry from local citizens, and even Chile's president, Michelle Bachelet, expressed support for keeping the trolleybuses going.

 Trolleybuses currently serve two routes, numbered 801 and 802 in a regional transportation plan implemented in 2007, Monday through Saturday, from about 7 a.m. to 10 p.m.
 There is no service on Sundays.
 Both routes connect Barón with Aduana, 801 via Avenida Pedro Montt, 802 via Avenida Colón and each is about 5 km long.
 The system is currently owned and operated by Trolebuses de Chile, S.A.
 Locally, the vehicles are often referred to as troles (trolleys), as opposed to trolebuses.

-History
+History to 2007

 Trolleybus service was inaugurated on 31 December 1952, as the country's second trolleybus system, after one that had opened in the capital, Santiago, in 1947.
 The Santiago system closed in 1978, and a second system that opened there in 1991 lasted only until 1994.

 Trolleybuses replaced Valparaíso's last tram (streetcar) service, which had been introduced in 1863 as a horse-drawn street railway, one of the first in South America, and been converted to electric trams in 1904.
 The last tram ran on 30 December 1952, and trolleybus service began the following day, on a route connecting Barón with Plaza Victoria.
 Only eight days later, on 7 January 1953, the route was extended from Plaza Victoria to Aduana.
 The eastern half of this first Barón–Aduana route followed Avenida Pedro Montt, but a second route connecting the same two termini but following Avenida Colón was introduced in February 1953.
 The western half of both routes was identical.
 The Avenida Colón route has remained in operation to the present day.